gulsahunal/functional-login-test/README.md

 ## Overview
 This is a simple login testing project that checks if users can log in and register correctly.
 It includes basic features like login, registration, and a dashboard.
 Made with React, TypeScript, and Tailwind CSS to test if login works properly.

+## Demo
+You can try out the live demo at: [https://functional-login-test.vercel.app](https://functional-login-test.vercel.app)

 ## Features
 - **Login & Logout:** Implements a fully functional login system that uses localStorage for session management.
 - **User Registration:** Provides a registration workflow with OTP-based email verification.